 Break out a few simple ingredients to make these Pesto Puff Pastry Pinwheels.
 All you need is a sheet of ready to roll puff pastry, pesto, parmesan and garlic butter.
 These little bites are light as air pastries, filled with green pesto, a sprinkling of parmesan cheese and topped with garlic butter.
-A great summer appetizer to see us through to the end of summer.

 As we enter the first day of August, I’m still in full swing sharing some easy recipe ideas for summer.
 First of all, I’d like to point out that I don’t even know how it August already.
 Cliche as it may sound, but where has the time gone?
 Summer seems to be slipping away so fast and before we know it, the routine of a bustling fall will be here once again.